 During the Great Depression and World War II, the mayor of New York was Fiorello Enrico La Guardia.
 He was a magnanimous leader packed into a five-foot body.
 La Guardia was tightly connected to all of the workings of the city.
 It was common for him to go along on police raids, accompany fire departments when the alarm sounded, and sit as the magistrate in the courtroom.
 These stories have been well documented.
-As legend has it, one cold day he was presiding over police-court when a tattered elderly man was brought before him.
+As legend has it, one cold day, he was presiding over police court when a tattered, elderly man was brought before him.
 He was charged with stealing bread.
-La Guardia stated “I have to punish you.
+La Guardia stated, “I have to punish you.
 The law makes no exception.
-I sentence you to a fine of ten dollars.”
+I sentence you to a fine of $10.”

-Then the mayor pulled out ten dollars and paid the man’s penalty.
-He then proceeded to fine everyone in the courtroom fifty cents for living in a city where a man needed to steal bread to eat.
+Then the mayor pulled out $10 and paid the man’s penalty.
+After that, he fined everyone in the courtroom 50 cents for living in a city where a man needed to steal bread to eat.
 The fines were collected and given to the man.
 The judgment was a blend of justice and mercy.
 It was also a great life lesson of human decency.
 As parents, we are confronted daily with being a judge and jury over our kids.
 They fight, willfully disobey, and can be disrespectful.
 How do we use these moments to mold and shape them?
 Becoming wise when dealing with these situations is critical.
 When resolving conflict with your children, here are 4 ways to be a wise father.

 Ask a lot of open-ended questions.
 Give them a chance to tell their story.
 Let them reveal things and see if you can find discrepancies.
 Asking the right question may even cause them to convict themselves.
 If you are mediating a sibling fight, give each of them a chance to tell their version.
 Do not let the opposing party interrupt.
 Remind them they had their chance or will get their chance next.

 Human beings care most about themselves.
 The word “mine” is one of the first words of almost any child.
-Direct your attention at this basic fault at the core of humanity—selfishness.
+Direct your attention to this basic fault at the core of humanity—selfishness.
+First Corinthians 10:24 says, “No one should seek their own good, but the good of others.”
 Move the approach from behavior modification to heart transformation.
-Raise up in them an appreciation for the dignity of others, considering others first before themselves.
+Raise up their appreciation for the dignity of others, considering others first before themselves.
 Better decisions are sure to follow, not because they are programmed to follow the rules, but because it will be the natural outworking of a selfless core.

 Huddle Up Question

-Huddle up with your kids tonight and ask, “Do you think my judgments are fair?”
+Huddle up with your kids and ask, “Do you think my judgments are fair?”